unterm-cli reference

 screenshot

 Capture the screen and save the PNG.
-Backed by capture.screen over MCP.
+Backed by the capture.* MCP methods.

 $ unterm-cli screenshot --output /tmp/cap.png